vlrjarsenev-ux/Seren-app/privacy.md

 ## 8. Children

 The app is not intended for persons under 16 years of age.
 We do not knowingly collect personal data from children.
-If you learn that a child has provided us with data, please contact support@wellbeing.app — we will delete it.
+If you learn that a child has provided us with data, please contact vlrjarsenev@gmail.com — we will delete it.

 ---